ghkhashayar/docs/docs/widgets.md

 #### tag
 `type: string`

-Widget tag in create and edit form.
+Widget tag in creates and edit form.

 #### groupTag
 `type: string`

-Widget group tag in create and edit form.
+Widget group tag in creates and edit form.
 (Recommended to not change)

 #### class
 `type: string`